Responsive Roadmapping: Guiding Change and Product Line Pivots

 Setting up Responsive Roadmapping is a big job.
 It starts with building awareness about single vs. multi-product thinking.
 And it calls for managers to see product lines as systems.
 The task is to help managers to see the forest (systems) through the trees (products) of their product line work.

 Top management must feel pain related to product lines before they support Responsive Roadmapping.
 In growth markets, the pain radiates from the middle of an organization.
 This pain is where managers struggle with volumes of disjointed work.
-But in declining or disrupted markets like many see in the Covid economy, the pain cuts across an organization.
+But in declining or disrupted markets, the pain cuts across an organization.
 And all managers see the drawbacks of using old methods.
 The methods can’t solve the notable problems when strategy moves and pivots are in demand.

 Learning Responsive Roadmapping is best done with teams.
 This is because a team shares the same product line context to explore system parts and their interplay.
 Plus, the team can better layout a practical path to building the company’s ability and maturity.